Infectious diseases are caused by organisms such as bacteria, fungi, parasites or viruses. These can be spread to humans by:

 - are already partly protected by having a similar virus before

-- have regular flu shots.
+- have annual flu shots.

-Pandemic flu is different from seasonal flu as:
+Pandemic flu is different from seasonal flu:

 - it is a new form of flu virus

 - people have low immunity

 - it can affect anyone

 - it can spread easily from person to person

 - it can lead to a worldwide outbreak.

 Recent flu pandemic outbreaks include pandemic influenza A (H1NI) or human swine flu, and the H5N1 strain of avian influenza or bird flu.

 Seasonal flu symptoms, treatment and prevention - SA Health